Alcohol & You

 Pregnancy

-We want our babies to be born healthy so they can have a healthy happy future.
+If you are pregnant or planning to become pregnant, the safest choice is to drink no alcohol at all.
 Drinking alcohol during pregnancy can cause permanent birth defects and brain damage to your baby.
 There is no safe time to drink alcohol during pregnancy.
+It’s always a good idea to speak to a health care provider about any alcohol use during pregnancy.
 Partners can support mom-to-be by helping her have an alcohol-free pregnancy Be Safe: Have an Alcohol-free Pregnancy (PDF)

 Alcohol & the Law